up42/docs/source/up42-blocks/processing/up42-countobjects.rst

 Block type: ``PROCESSING``

-This block identifies geometry features output by other processing blocks, ex.
-Ship detection, Car detection and counts the number of objects by vector type.
+This block identifies vector features output by other processing blocks, ex.
+Ship detection, Car detection, and counts the number of objects by vector type.

-The output is the `count_objects` JSON file containing the vector types and number of occurrences.
+The output is the `count_objects` JSON file containing the number of occurrences of each vector type.

 Example usage
 -------------

-Example running a full Count Objects workflow (SPOT 6/7 streaming data block → Tiling → Ship Detection → Ship Identification → Count Objects).
+Example running a full Count Objects workflow (SPOT 6/7 streaming data block → Tiling → Ship Detection → Count Objects).

 .. code-block:: javascript